Christsadi/MixedMessages-JS-project/MixedMessage/README.md

 ## Usage

-How does one go about using it?
-Provide various use cases and code examples here.

-### To open and run the script:
+### To open and run the script

 #### Step 1

 Open the command line Git Bash run the following command pointing to the folder which contains your script.

 `chris@Sadi MINGW64 ~/project-directory node script.js`

 As per the screenshot the terminal will printout something like this:

-`chris@Sadi MINGW64 ~/project-directory
+`chris@Sadi MINGW64 ~/project-directory`
-$ node javascript.js
+`$ node javascript.js`
-Here are this weeks focus:
+`Here are this weeks focus:`

-Friendship is very important, so for this week, We give some space and let focus on our environment, how to better nurture your well-being.
+`Friendship is very important, so for this week, We give some space and let focus on our environment,` `how to better nurture your well-being.`
-If you have a significant one, set aside time for you & your partner.
-If you do not have a partner it okay, skip this one.
-Blood is thicker than water, stay open & trust those close to you.
+`If you have a significant one, set aside time for you & your partner.` `If you do not have a partner it okay, skip this one.` `Blood is thicker than water, stay open & trust those close to you.`
-`

 ## Project Status